yannpoupon/kiso-testing/docs/tools/xray.rst

   --test-execution-description TEXT   Set or update the description (Jira ticket title) of the Xray test execution ticket
                                       [optional][default value: None] Required when creating a new test execution ticket;
                                       optional when updating an existing one.
+  --test-plan-key TEXT                Xray test plan ticket key's where to add a new test execution for the test results from a JUNIT xml
+                                      (e.g PROJ-456) [optional][default value: None]
   --merge-xml-files                   Merge all the xml files to be send in one xml file --not-append-test-results, -na      Do not append new test keys from the .xml(s) to the updated test execution,
                                       only overwrite already existing ones --help                              Show this message and exit.

 Upload the test results on a new Xray test execution ticket